fisher158163/fisher158163/README.md

 🏢 I’m an engineer work at VisionChina Media.

-🖥 I’m an iOS、macOS、Android、Electron、Flutter and Qt developer.
+🖥 I’m an iOS、macOS、Android、Electron and Flutter developer.

 🏖 	 I like biking、climbing、fishing......